 A new foot and cycle bridge will be located to the north of the Town Bridge offering a safer, traffic-free crossing of the Great Ouse.
-It will create a direct link from Crosshall Road to the Priory Centre and main shopping area.
-The bridge should be completed by early 2021.
+This will provide a link from Regatta Meadow to the west, and Priory Lane to the east.

-In 2001, residents were asked for their views on a transport strategy.
-A southern and northern bridge were supported to improve walking and cycling links for the town.
+In 2001, residents were asked for their views on the St Neots Market Town Transport Strategy.
+Walking and cycling improvements were felt to be important for a growing town and proposals for both a southern and northern foot and cycle bridge were supported.
 The southern Willow Bridge was opened in 2011, providing a safe, direct and accessible link to encourage more journeys by foot and bike.
-Building a northern bridge is the focus of this project.

 Costs and funding